| Additional Resources Accessories |

 - Package Contents: PYRCH Saddle Seat, Assembly Sheet

-- Mount up!
-The easiest way to be seated on a saddle stool is to approach from the left side and swing your leg up and over the saddle.
-If you're not in touch with your inner equestrian, you might find it easier to tilt the seat pan down, then sit down from the front in the usual way before raising the seat to its optimal height, and readjusting the tilt.
+- The easiest way to mount a saddle stool is to approach from the side and swing your leg up and over the saddle.
+You might find it easier to tilt the seat pan down, then sit down from the front in the usual way before raising the seat to its optimal height, and readjusting the tilt.
 If you choose this method, try and remember to lower the seat again before you stand up.
 Doing so will make it easier to sit down the next time.

 - Find your optimum height.
 Saddle stools are designed to distribute the weight of the body evenly over the surface of the seat.
 Sitting too low will concentrate the weight over too small an area and create uncomfortable pressure points.
 Sitting too low also tilts the pelvis backward and rounds the back.
-This effectively defeats the ergonomic benefits of the saddle stool, making it work against the user.
+This effectively defeats the ergonomic benefits of the saddle stool, making it work against you.
 To find the correct height for a saddle stool, make sure your thighs are angled downward about 45°.
-This angle tilts the pelvis slightly forward, allowing the spine to curve naturally into a healthy lordosis (or 'S' shape).
+This angle tilts the pelvis slightly forward, allowing the spine to curve naturally into a healthy 'S' shape.

 - Set the correct workstation height.
 Saddle stools are intended for use where the work station height can also be adjusted.
-Attempting to work at a station that is too low will result in the user having to reach or bend down to the work surface.
-This could result in stress and discomfort in the lower back.
+Attempting to work at a station that is too low will result in you having to reach or bend down to the work surface.
+This could result in stress and discomfort in your lower back.

 - Work at a compatible workstation.
 Ideally you should work at a surface that accommodates the knees and thighs well beneath the surface.
 Drawers or cabinets will force you back from the desk surface, resulting in a forward-leaning posture that reintroduces stress in the muscles of the lower back and counters the benefits a saddle stool is intended to provide.